dhthwy/r/README.md

 # r

+"Straight left me stranded with me in a state of system collapse.
+I would've NEVER done that to you before you showed me your truth."

 "See it doesn't matter what I think I see.
 It's been proven a few times already that anything positive was, in fact, terribly negative.

 So the only thing I have to rely on is history.